Lineth Beerensteyn

-Lineth Enid Fabienne Beerensteyn (born 11 October 1996) is a Dutch professional footballer who plays as a forward for Frauen-Bundesliga club VfL Wolfsburg and the Netherlands national team.
+Lineth Enid Fabienne Beerensteyn (/nl/; born 11 October 1996) is a Dutch professional footballer who plays as a forward for Liga F club Real Madrid and the Netherlands national team.

 Club career

 ADO Den Haag

 Beerensteyn started playing football in Delft, not far from her birthplace, with the local Delfia Hollandia Combinatie.
 In 2011 she moved to the youth department of ADO Den Haag and was promoted to the first team a year later.
 Beerensteyn made her league debut against Heerenveen on 7 September 2012.
 She scored her first league goal against Utrecht on 14 December 2012, scoring in the 22nd minute.
 Beerensteyn scored a hattrick against PEC Zwolle on 27 February 2015.
 She scored a hattrick against PEC Zwolle (women)|PEC Zwolle on 6 November 2015.
 In four seasons - the first three in the BeNe League - she played 85 league games, scored 77 goals and won the club cup 2013 and 2016.